BTE-N/bte-n.github.io/docs/main/Documentation.md

 You should now be able to find it at [/docs/spam](https://github.com/pxnt/BTEN/tree/master/docs/spam) - my file, for example, is now [here](https://github.com/pxnt/BTEN/blob/master/docs/spam/Pxnt-11052020.md).

+You should actually also be able to see your page on the website!
+For this, simply enter `https://pxnt.github.io/BTEN/spam/` and add yout file name, without extension.
+My file is now sitting [here](https://pxnt.github.io/BTEN/spam/Pxnt-11052020)!

 {:.info}
 [Read more about GitHub](https://guides.github.com/activities/hello-world/)